 - Mix nuts with some coconut oil to make creamy nut butter.

 - Use to clean a retainer.
 Apply to the retainer with a soft cloth, then rinse.

 - For detailing your car, including leather seats and the dashboard as well as the exterior.

-- Apply to body to reduce friction and chafing.
+- Apply to the body to reduce friction and chafing.

 - Aftershave – massage a small amount into the skin to reduce redness and irritation.